 Who can take a Payment Holiday?

 As of last month, the government of the UK announced the provision of a ‘3 month repayment holiday’.
-In this plan, borrowers who cannot afford to repay towards their loans due to the ongoing crisis can avail a 3 month repayment holiday.
+In this plan, borrowers who cannot afford to repay their loans due to the ongoing crisis can avail a 3 month repayment holiday.
 During this period, however, interest in the additional months will contribute towards the entire repayment amount.
 The UK government also urged banks to reach out to their customers on a case-by-case basis, in order to assist them with their financial situation.

 People facing difficulties paying towards an ongoing debt are encouraged to contact their lender to work out an alternative repayment plan.
 Similarly, banks are motivating people to get in touch to resolve credit repayment issues.
 These initiatives by the government are in the interest of safeguarding the financial security of the citizens of the UK.
-The fact that these provisions take credit score in to account, brings a sigh of relief for people, but is everything covered?
+The fact that these provisions take credit score into account, brings a sigh of relief for people, but is everything covered?

 How to Protect your Credit Score during COVID-19?

 A number of people are struggling to make ends meet, even on a day to day basis, have no option but to apply for an unsecured personal loan.
 The same applies when you add to your existing credit.
 Given the current state of affairs, maintaining a decent credit score can be challenging.
-This is fairly because the determining factors of a credit score are ‘payment history’ and ‘amount owed’.
+This is fair because the determining factors of a credit score are ‘payment history’ and ‘amount owed’.
 These factors help a lender evaluate your history to check for defaults.
-People with a history of missed repayments or over-usage of credit card are perceived as potential defaulters.
+People with a history of missed repayments or over-usage of credit cards are perceived as potential defaulters.
 To keep up a good score during these trying times, we’ve outlined some tips that you can follow:

-Enrol on the Electoral Register
+Enroll on the Electoral Register

 If you have defaulted payments in the past, a good way to prove your legitimacy would be enrolling yourself on the electoral register.